K-Raymond/diceroller/README.md

 # diceroller

-This is a basic dice roller for generating random dice.
+This is a basic dice roller program built in python 2.7.x

-Usage is done by,
+To X number of dice with Y sides, just run as,

+python diceroller.py XdY

+If you wish to add a number to the resulting roll you can simply just,

-./diceroller XdY+Z
+python diceroller.py XdY+Z

-There are a small amount of options availble.
-These can be found by,

-./diceroller -h
+There are also analyitics that you can run on a range of dice rolls.
+For instance, if you wanted to roll 2d6 and wanted to collect a large number of rolls to experimentally determine the probablility of rolling a particular value, simply,

+python diceroller.py 2d6 -e <samplesize>

+samplesize can be an ungodly number, like 10**10.

+Happy rolling!